Command line arguments

 A key must be supplied on every call

-- redis-findex: a Redis database with encrypted data and encrypted indexes thanks to Findex.
+- redis-findex: a Redis database with encrypted data and indexes thanks to Findex.

 The Redis URL must be provided, as well as the redis-master-password and the redis-findex-label